Nexmo/station/_documentation/messaging/sms/guides/SMPP-access.md

 ### Standard configuration

-1. Read the [SMPP FAQ](https://help.nexmo.com/hc/en-us/sections/200621223), which contains details about character encodings, DLR formats, concatenated messages, throttle management and other important information.
+1. Read the [SMPP FAQ](https://help.nexmo.com/hc/en-us/sections/200621223), which contains details about character encoding, DLR formats, concatenated messages, throttle management and other important information.
 2. [Email us](mailto:smpp@nexmo.com) your monthly volume forecast.
 We will configure our system to enable SMPP access for you and send you a confirmation email with links to further resources.

 ### Using Kannel